cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

        interface=sqlalchemy
        options='{"url": "solr://<username>:<password>@<host>:<port>/solr/<collection>[?use_ssl=true|false]"}'

-#### Native

-As Solr SQL is pretty recent, the native implementation has some caveats, notably Solr lacks support of:

-* SELECT *
-* WHERE close with a LIKE
-* resultset pagination

-which prevents a SQL UX experience comparable to the standard other databases (but we track it in [HUE-3686](https://issues.cloudera.org/browse/HUE-3686)).
+**Note**

+There is also a native implementation which has some caveats ([HUE-3686](https://issues.cloudera.org/browse/HUE-3686) but reuses the `Dashboard` configuration which is builtin in CDH/CDP.

-First make sure Solr search is [configured](#apache-solr):
+First make sure Solr is configured for Dashboards (cf. section just below):

 Then add the interpreter: